zshanabek/twitter-backend-task/README.md

       "likes": 213,
       "replies": 54,
       "retweets": 42,
-      "text": "If you need to write documentation for your API, use @postmanclient.
-Excellent software.\n\n#postmanclient" },
+      "text": "If you need to document your API, use @postmanclient.
+Excellent software.\n#postmanclient" },
   ]
 }